deanbobo/khill/README.md

 **-h, --help**

->show this help message and exit
+>show the help message and exit

 **-d DIRECTORY, --directory DIRECTORY**
 >Directory of genomes (optional, but either --directory or --file_table must be provided)